drone/docs/content/secret/external/vault.md

 # Limiting Access

 Secrets are available to all repositories and all build events by default.
-We strongly recommend that you limit access to secrets by repository and build events.
+We strongly recommend that you limit access to secrets by repository, build events and branch.
 This can be done by adding special properties:

 {{< highlight text "linenos=table,hl_lines=4-5" >}}
 $ vault kv put secret/docker \
     username=octocat \
     password=correct-horse-battery-staple \
     x-drone-events=push,tag \
-    x-drone-repos=octocat/*,spaceghost/*
+    x-drone-repos=octocat/*,spaceghost/* \
+    x-drone-branches=master,development
 {{< / highlight >}}

 ## Limit By Repository